Professor Janne Grønli

 Department of Biological and Medical Psychology.

 We all experience stress in our lives, whether it is brought on by our jobs, our personal lives or even just standing in traffic jam.
 Stress is inevitable and can impact our lives in many ways.
 In general, stress is good for us.
-But sometimes it can take a serious toll on our everyday functions — especially disturbing our sleep and our brains’ ability to adapt to the environment.
+But sometimes it can take a serious toll on our everyday functions — especially disturbing our sleep, circadian rhythms and our brains’ ability to adapt to the environment

-Our approach is essentially transitional, with clinical and human data informing our animal model research, and vice versa.
-Our fields of interest include, but are not restricted to, animal models that allow basic studies of regulatory mechanisms of stress, sleep and wakefulness, animal models that allow simulation of shiftwork in humans and its biological and psychological consequences, post-traumatic stress disorder and affective disorders in the human population and potential animal models thereof which allow identification of potential markers for risk.
+Our approach is essentially translational, we use clinical and human data in forming our animal model research, and vice versa.
+This allows us to study biological and psychological consequences after shiftwork, in affective disorders and post-traumatic stress disorder, in the human population and potential animal models thereof which allow identification of potential markers for risk.
 In these endeavors, we collaborate with partners at the local, national and international levels.